 - Image quality of computer display (pixels/inch of your computer screen as compared with that of a printed page)

 Modifications Which Can Help To Alleviate Symptoms

 The key environmental components of visual ergonomics are lighting, orientation of the computer screen, image quality of the computer display and length of time spent at the computer.
-A problem with one or more of these elements can lead to the classic CVS symptoms of eye fatigue, blurred vision, ocular dryness and headaches
+A problem with one or more of these elements can lead to the classic CVS symptoms of eye strain, eye fatigue, blurred/fluctuating vision, dry eye and headaches.

 Orientation of the computer display with respect to the user is one factor that frequently contributes to CVS.
 Ideally, the screen should be directly in front of the user at a viewing distance of 20-28 inches.
 The eyes should be in a downward gaze of about 15 degrees when viewing the screen.
 As a result, the top of the screen should be below the horizontal eye level of the operator and tilted back slightly (10-20 degrees).
 This allows for optimized eye performance as well as proper head and neck posture.